juarendra/ShieldRelay_ESP32_V2/README.md

 - ESP32 WROON on BOARD
 - Pin Header GPIO with Servo Formated
 - 1 x 30A Relay Coil
-- 2 x 10A Relay Couil
+- 2 x 10A Relay Coil
 - 2 x 2A SSR

 # Privew Hardware BASE RPI